particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 ### Device name

-By default, the device name that appears in the BLE advertising packet is something like "P Series-AB123X".
+By default, the device name that appears in the BLE advertising packet is something like "P-Series-AB123X".
 The last 6 characters match the last 6 characters of the serial number, which is printed on the serial number sticker and also encoded in the data matrix code (looks similar to a QR code) on the label.

 Imagine you are in a classroom with many people configuring their devices at the same time.
 This makes sure the correct device is selected when there are multiple devices in BLE range.

-You can set a custom name base, such as your company or product name instead of "P Series" by changing a setting in the DCT (configuration flash).
+You can set a custom name base, such as your company or product name instead of "P-Series" by changing a setting in the DCT (configuration flash).
 This can be done from user firmware, or by USB in DFU mode.

 You can also set the entire name to a fixed string from your product firmware, eliminating the serial number part.
 If you do not expect your customers to be configuring multiple devices in close proximity, this can simplify the setup experience by eliminating the need to scan the data matrix sticker if you also use a fixed mobile secret, as described in the next section.